 The storm caused massive damage over a widespread area with catastrophic damage to housing along the coast especially in Fort Myers, Sanibel Captiva and Port Charlotte.
 More than 2.7 million people lost power at the height of the storm and a large number without clean water.
 Overall the storm led to 136 fatalities in Florida and a total of $50 billion in damage.

 So, finally, we come back to the question of whether climate change is responsible for the surge in powerful hurricanes in 2017-2022.
 At the outset, we must stress that this question cannot be answered unequivocally.
 However, there are several factors that make it safe to say that large storms will be more common in the future and that they will cause increasing amounts of damage.
 To develop, storms need warm temperatures (over 80 degrees), abundant moisture, and circulation as you can see in the video below.

 Video: Fuel for the Storm (2:19)

 In the case of Harvey, the volume of water is clearly a result of an extra warm ocean; for Irma and Maria, the ferocity of the winds and the rapid intensification is also related to water temperature.
-So climate change is adding fuel to the fire for large hurricane development and 2017 is a harbinger of things to come.
+For Dorian, size and slow movement is a result of a warmer atmosphere.
+So, climate change is adding fuel to the fire for large hurricane development and 2017 is a harbinger of things to come.
 There is one other factor to consider, perhaps one that will prove the most devastating in decades to come.
 Sea level rise.
 The ocean is now about a foot higher than it was in 1900.
 Projections are for a possible 6-foot rise in sea level by the end of this century if we don’t cut greenhouse gas levels significantly.
-We will discuss the issue of sea level rise in great detail in Module 10.
+We will discuss the issue of sea-level rise in great detail in Module 10.
 Such a rise would mean that even a storm such as Irma with a moderate storm surge would be catastrophic.